haoranShu/15618fp/README.md

 We used a discrete approximation of KDE with a stampl].

+### QuadTree on GPU

+minimization of data communication between CPU and GPU

 ### Parallel on Pixels
 Query interesting points for each pixel and do work.

+> illustration

 1. no race or contention